Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline cohomology and pro- etale cohomology

-where the right hand side is the continuous group cohomology.
+where the right-hand side is the continuous group cohomology.
 Taking $j=0$, we obtain our first assertion.
-The isomorphism concerning $\Fil^r\cO\BBcr$ can be proved exactly in the same way.
-The last assertion follows from the first isomorphism and \cite[Proposition 8.3.1]{Bri}, which gives the assertion for the right hand side. \end{proof}
+The isomorphism concerning $\Fil^r\cO\BBcr$ can be proved in the same way.
+The last assertion follows from the first isomorphism and \cite[Proposition 8.3.1]{Bri}, which gives the assertion for the right-hand side. \end{proof}